About Royal Phoenix oolong:

 Ingredients: Oolong Tea Leaves.

-Toasty texture, fragrant aroma, and sweet, high-bounce taste similar to nectarines and peaches.
+Toasty and fragrant with sweet, high-bounce taste similar to nectarines and peaches.
+Lingering aftertaste.

 Every tea is different and can be brewed in different ways.
 The chart below is not a hard-and-fast guide for brewing this tea, but rather a place to get started.
 Steeping time may vary based on your personal taste or on how many infusions have already been done.
 Experiment with the brewing of your tea to discover its unique character.